Relfos/LunarParser/README.md

 using LunarParser;
 ```

-And the formats you want to use:
+And the formats you want to use, eg:

 ```c#
 using LunarParser.XML;